Tor Tønsberg: Career

 In 1976, Tønsberg was appointed as a scientific assistant at the University of Trondheim, where he investigated the lichen-rich humid coastal spruce forests of Central Norway.
 His work in this region led to several discoveries, including the undescribed species Ramboldia subcinnabarina and Rinodina disjuncta.

 In 1983, Tønsberg became the curator of cryptogamic plants at the University of Bergen.
 He focused on the study of sterile crustose lichens, earning his doctorate in 1996 with a thesis praised by Peter Wilfred James as "a Cadillac monograph".
 He was awarded a personal professorship in 1999.

 Throughout his career, Tønsberg has made numerous significant contributions to lichenology.
 His research included the discovery of the endemic species Leioderma cherokeense in the Great Smoky Mountains and the identification of Collema leptaleum, a species previously unknown in Europe.
 He is particularly noted for his work on the genus Lepraria, naming several new species, including Lepraria bergensis.

 Tønsberg has enriched herbaria with approximately 50,000 specimens and described numerous taxa, including the genus Japewia and Toensbergia, the latter named in his honour for his contributions to the study of sterile lichens.

-He has mentored numerous master's and Ph.D. students throughout his tenure in Trondheim and Bergen, demonstrating great enthusiasm and care for their development in the field of lichenology.
+He has mentored numerous master's and Ph.D. students throughout his tenure in Trondheim and Bergen.

 Tønsberg has been actively involved in the Nordic Lichen Society, serving as president from 1992 to 1993 and from 2002 to 2003, managing editor for the scientific journal Graphis Scripta from 2005 to 2012, and a member of the editorial board for the Nordic checklist of lichens and lichenicolous fungi.
-His thoroughness and meticulous work have been invaluable to these efforts.

 Tønsberg has also made significant contributions to the study of North American lichens, particularly the epiphytic lichen flora of the Pacific Northwest.
 His first trip to North America was in 1977 during the International Mycological Congress in Tampa, Florida.
 He has since collected lichens in various regions of North America, enriching the understanding of the lichen biodiversity of the continent.
 He has also collected lichens in the Canary Islands, where he has spent several weeks on holiday every winter for many years.